Marketing campaigns filled with flashy ads and clever catchphrases no longer have the same effect on consumers as before.

 Similar to reviews, customer testimonials gives validity and instills trust in your brand.
 It’s also a way to make your product or services relatable, as potential customers can explicitly see how others have benefitted.

 Testimonials will come from loyal customers who you work with frequently, and on a more in-depth level.
 This is where customer service comes in.
-With frequent contact with customers, they will be able to identify any good candidates for a testimonial and can reach out to them with this request.
+With frequent contact with customers, they can identify any good candidates for a testimonial and reach out to them with this request.

 Highlight customer testimonials on your homepage and in marketing campaigns.
 Here are some questions that can help guide customers in telling about their experience: